📝 Seasonality and purchasing · ⏱️ 3 min read

 The three scenarios explained

-Step 1: Gather your basic data
+Step 1: Gather your foundation data

-For each scenario you need these figures:
+For each scenario you need these numbers:

 • Ingredient costs per portion